After successfully completing their studies at STOR-i, these alumni are now working in a diverse range of areas across academic and industry.

 Here you can find details of the STOR-i Alumni who completed their studies in 2018, including information about what they're up to now.

 Upon completing my PhD in 2017, I started my post as a Senior Research Associate in Medical and Pharmaceutical Statistics at Lancaster University.
-My research is funded by Janssen Pharmaceutica, who were the industrial partner for my PhD with STOR-i.
+My research is funded by Janssen Pharmaceutica, who was the industrial partner for my PhD with STOR-i.
 I am working closely with Janssen on the topic of dichotomisation of continuous biomarkers, a very interesting and relevant subject in the area of personalised medicine.

 My PhD looked at methods to efficiently perform inference for changepoint models in high-dimensional time series.
 It was industrially sponsored by British Telecom and I was supervised by Idris Eckley and Paul Fearnhead from Lancaster and Martin Spott from BT.